 - Domain.
 Operate online with basic professional address for people from around the world to find out about you.
 My preference: Namecheap – reliable, easy-to-use and cheap!

 - Web Host.
 Your website lives at a domain on a host.
 Tip: Maintain your domain and host with different companies (you’ll thank me later).
-My preference: A Small Orange – is a web hosting provider of choice, for now.
-I started with them because they were local.
-It is good for starting out.
+My preference: Siteground – is a web hosting provider of choice, for now.
+They have been great to work with so far especially customer service!

 - Mailing Address.
 Your address used to receive physical mail.
 My preference: USPS P.O.
 Box is my preferred method for flexibility purposes (also they have a street addressing option if you don’t want to show “P.O.
 Box”).